Asylum Support Project

 February 2018 - August 2018

 Charity information: Bristol Refugee Rights

--Asylum seekers have limited access to statutory financial support and accommodation and this results in high levels of poverty and homelessness which can last for many years.
+- Asylum seekers are not able to work and have limited access to statutory financial support and accommodation.
+This results in high levels of poverty and homelessness which can last for many years.

--There are no other places in Bristol to signpost to and no legal aid available.
+-There are no other places in Bristol to signpost to for asylum support.

-To reduce the impact of poverty and destitution for asylum seekers and refugees in Bristol
+To reduce the impact of poverty and destitution for asylum seekers in Bristol

 Activities» Train and support volunteers to conduct interviews and provide administrative support to the project.